“Delicious Elk Sausage Recipe!”

 For frozen meat — thaw meat just enough to cut it into chunks.
 If your elk meat and pork shoulder are both frozen the elk will thaw quicker than the pork.
 In this case I get the elk cut up, course grind it, put this ground elk back in the freezer while I work on cutting up and grinding the pork.

-After grinding the elk & pork return both to the freezer to ensure they don’t get all the way thawed out.
-If you have a large enough pot or bowl for all the meat you can mix and it up and put it in the freezer.
+After grinding the elk & pork return both to the freezer to ensure they do not get all the way thawed out.

 Add all the spices above to a medium bowl.
-Mix up spices well with a spoon and if any of your spices are clumped together (normally when one lives in humid areas) crush these clumps with the back of a spoon.
+Mix spices well with a spoon and break up any spice clumps with the back of your spoon.

 If you have a pot large enough for all your ground elk and pork with at least 3″ inches to spare at the top of the pan you can mix everything together in one pot.
 If you don’t have one large pan than take half the elk and half the pork along with half the spices, half the wine, and mix by hand well.
 Do the same for the other half of your meat and mix by hand well.